tthorntone/AdNauseam-Wiki/Blocking-mode:-medium-mode.md

 - Set a local noop rule for the _3rd-party script_ cell.
 - Set a local noop rule for the _3rd-party frames_ cell.
     - Optional, as blocking 3rd-frames is less likely to break web sites.

+Using local noop rule ensure that the resulting lesser blocking mode applies _only_ to the current site, so that medium mode is still enforced everywhere else.